 As a way to wrap up, I figured I would put some helpful hints and tips that I wished I would've known coming into college:

 - It's okay to fail!
 You must fall before you fly.

 - You don't have to drink to have fun.

-- It's perfectly okay to go and talk to random students in the diner halls, and in class.
+- It's perfectly okay, and not-at-all weird, to go and talk to random students in the diner halls, and in class.
 Everyone is scared because they don't know anybody, but you just have to be courageous enough to talk first.

 - If you don't know about something, be able to ask for help!
 Advisors and fellow students are here to help a friend in need

 - Go and talk to your professors during their office hours.
 Let them get to know you and help you when you're struggling with a subject or something personal